franciscobpena/delivery_food_company/README.md

 markdown
-Copiar código
-# delivery_food_company

-This dashboard, developed using Streamlit, provides an analytical view of a food delivery company's operations.
-It visualizes and analyzes data related to delivery times, traffic conditions, and delivery distances.

 ## Overview

 The `delivery_food_company` dashboard offers insights into the efficiency of food delivery services.
-It leverages multiple data visualization techniques to help stakeholders understand key metrics such as average delivery time, traffic impact on deliveries, and distance traveled by delivery personnel.
+It leverages multiple data visualization techniques to help stakeholders understand the performance of the business such as average delivery time, traffic impact on deliveries, and distance traveled by delivery personnel.

 ## Features